Estimating the impact of climbs and descents on running pace

 The Go&Race Algorithm Based on Elevation Profiles (Version 1.0, 2024)

-Our method relies on analyzing the elevation profile of a course: by reading data from a .gpx file,
+Our experimental method relies on analyzing the elevation profile of a course: by reading data from a .gpx file,

 we extract slope information and apply the Go&Race algorithm, developed through extensive analysis of training sessions and races.